Proton Mail vs Gmail: Which Is Best in 2025?

 Comparison of security features of Gmail, Proton Mail and Tuta Mail: TLS, encryption at rest, end-to-end encryption ( zero access), quantum-safe encryption, two-factor authentication, password-protected emails, IP logging, ads.

-So the question that many will ask is: Is Proton safer than Gmail?
-As the above table shows, the answer is yes, but the full truth is also that Tuta Mail is even more secure - due to its quantum-safe encryption that can protect emails also from the threat of “Harvest Now, Decrypt Later” attacks.
+So the question that many ask is: Is Proton safer than Gmail?
+As the above table shows, yes Proton is more safe than Gmail.
+In fact, the main reason people switch from Gmail to Proton is for better security and mailbox safety.
+While Proton is safer than Gmail, the most secure option of the two is Tuta Mail due to its quantum-safe encryption that can protect emails also from the threat of “Harvest Now, Decrypt Later” attacks.
 Encrypted providers like Proton Mail and Tuta Mail far outrun Gmail because Gmail does not have end-to-end encryption.
-The difference of end-to-end encryption compared to normal TLS encryption and encrypting data at rest - which Gmail also does - is thatwith end-to-end encryption, only the senders and recipients of an email have access to the encryption keys, making the messages including their attachments unreadable to anybody else, even to the email provider.
-In this, Tuta Mail goes a step further than Proton by also encryptingmetadata such as subject lines end-to-end.
-This makes these two private email services the more secure option compared to Gmail.
+The difference between end-to-end encryption compared to normal TLS encryption and encrypting data at rest - which Gmail also does - is that with end-to-end encryption, only the senders and recipients of an email have access to the encryption keys, making the messages including their attachments unreadable to anybody else, even to the email provider.
+With this, Tuta Mail goes a step further than Proton by also encrypting metadata such as subject lines end-to-end.
+This makes ProtonMail definitely the safer option compared to Gmail, but Tuta Mail is even more secure.

 Proton Mail Review

-Proton Mail, the much lesser known email provider compared to Gmail was created in 2014 by scientists and engineers at CERN in Switzerland with a strong focus on privacy and security.
+Proton Mail, the much lesser-known email provider compared to Gmail was created in 2014 by scientists and engineers at CERN in Switzerland with a strong focus on privacy and security.
 Over the years, it has increased its products and added ProtonVPN, Proton Calendar, Proton Drive and Proton Wallet, and acquired SimpleLogin.
 Like Tuta Mail, Proton Mail has become a popular email provider for individuals and organizations who prioritize privacy and security.

-A key selling point for Proton Mail is their security features; they use end-to-end encryption, which means only the intended email recipient is able to decrypt and view the messages.
+A key selling point for Proton Mail is its security features; they use end-to-end encryption, which means only the intended email recipient is able to decrypt and view the messages.
 In addition to end-to-end encryption, unlike most email providers, Proton does not collect heaps of personal data, you can sign up anonymously (but Proton will ask for your phone number if you sign up via the Tor browser) and in general there’s no IP address logging.

 Proton Mail Advantages